majid701/EscPosEncoder/README.md

 The first parameter is the image itself.
 When running in the browser it can be any element that can be drawn onto a canvas, like an img, svg, canvas and video elements.
 When on Node it can be a Canvas provided by the `canvas` package.

-The second parameter is the coordinate x of the image on the paper receipt in pixels.
+The second parameter is the width of the image on the paper receipt in pixels.
 It must be a multiple of 8.

-The third parameter is the coordinate y of the image on the paper receipt in pixels.
-It must be a multiple of 8.

-The fourth parameter is the width of the image on the paper receipt in pixels.
-It must be a multiple of 8.

-The fifth parameter is the height of the image on the paper receipt in pixels.
+The third parameter is the height of the image on the paper receipt in pixels.
 It must be a multiple of 8.

 The fourth parameter is the dithering algorithm that is used to turn colour and grayscale images into black and white.
 The follow algorithms are supported: threshold, bayer, floydsteinberg, atkinson.
 If not supplied, it will default to a simple threshold.